deadmooz/basicDiscord_SpamBot/README.md

 I barley wasted 5 mins on this bot and i made for it fun Small very basic discord spam bot made using python
 No api nothing
+and this only works in 1080p laptop/desktop monitor